gsbado/gsbado/README.md

 ## Welcome to Gabriela Bado's profile 😁
 🎓 Computer Science student at Unisinos <br>
 💻 Dev in training, currently working as a Software Developer Intern at SAP <br>
-🎨 From Architecture to Tech: a career transition driven by creativity, logic, and innovation ⚛️ Currently studying React and experimenting with backend integrations using AI technologies.
+🎨 From Architecture to Tech: a career transition driven by creativity, logic, and innovation <br>
+⚛️ Currently studying React and experimenting with backend integrations using AI technologies.

 ---